Better avoid giving IK taste of his own medicine!

 Now joint opposition parties with the exception of PML-N and PPP, have announced to launch a protest movement to get the 2018 election result suspended and pave way for fresh polls.

-If the pre-election situation was totally unfair and engineered in favour of the PTI and to the disadvantage of other parties particularly the PML-N, the post vote-polling events including the collapse of Election Commission’s RTS (Result Transmission System), the non-availability of form 45 and the unheard of prolonged delay of innumerable Presiding Officers to reach to Returning Officers’ offices alogwith vote bags, have raised serious doubts about the fairness and transparency of the election results.
+If the pre-election situation was totally unfair and engineered in favour of the PTI and to the disadvantage of other parties particularly the PML-N, the post vote-polling events including the collapse of Election Commission’s RTS (Result Transmission System), the unavailability of form 45 and the unheard of prolonged delay of innumerable Presiding Officers to reach Returning Officers’ offices along with vote bags, have raised serious doubts about the fairness and transparency of the election results.

 What makes things more doubtful is the recounting of votes in certain constituencies mostly resulting in the defeat of PTI candidates.
 Consequently the PTI which earlier was being shown to have bagged 119 NA seats, has now settled to 115 figure.
 Recounting in some constituencies was still underway at the time of the filing of this story.
 However, to further the controversies surrounding the elections, the ROs in Karachi and Murree declined Shahbaz Sharif and Shahid Khaqan Abbasi’s requests respectively for recounting of votes.